How could I possibly race for so many hours straight?

 Do you allow outside support or phone a friend?

-You may ask for outside help if it’s unplanned and from people you don’t know, but you’re not allowed to phone a friend or use a smartphone except where it is stated as allowed.
+You may ask for outside help if it’s unplanned and from people you don’t know, but you’re not allowed to phone a friend or use a smartphone.
 You may not be accompanied or met on the course by any non-racing friends/support crew other than as a cheering section.

 Do you allow GPS?

-In the spirit of adventure racing, we are not allowing GPS-enabled applications on your phone, watches, etc. It sets a bad precedent and gets racers in the habit of using a device that is banned in everyone other adventure race in Michigan.
+In the spirit of adventure racing, we are not allowing GPS-enabled applications on your phone, watches, etc. except to record your track in the background, not to help you during the race.
+It sets a bad precedent and gets racers in the habit of using a device that is banned in everyone other adventure race in Michigan.
 We can’t police this unless we banned phones completely, and we will never do that because phones are critical to getting help quickly in an emergency.
 If you choose to break the rule and fiddle with GPS, other teams will be blowing right by you as they use their pre-marked maps.

 I can’t participate, but I’d like to volunteer.
 What can I do?

 Thank you for offering!
 Volunteers are critical to the success of the race.
 Please go to the Volunteer page of any of our races to sign up.
-All volunteers who work the full race will receive a race shirt (and lunch, when provided) free of charge and often also receive a credit off a future race… not to mention a really fun day with some nice, crazy racers.
+All volunteers who work the full race will receive a race shirt, pint or buff (and lunch, when provided) free of charge and a credit off a future race… not to mention a really fun day with some nice, crazy racers.

 What other adventure races, trail running races or mountain bike races are there in the area?